betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ### Is a particular format required for the proposal?

-Yes, please see the [BSSw Application webpage](https://bssw.io/pages/apply-for-the-bssw-fellowship-program) for details, including a link to the application form.
+Yes, please see the [BSSw Fellowship Application webpage](https://bssw.io/pages/apply-for-the-bssw-fellowship-program) for details, including a link to the application form.

 ### What is the difference between the two "Experience" questions on the application form?